USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/2004.09548">paper</a> /
             <a href="https://github.com/haofeixu/aanet">code</a>
             <p></p>
-            <p>In this paper, we aim at completely replacing the commonly used 3D convolutions to achieve fast inference speed while maintaining comparable accuracy.</p>
+            <p>In this project, we aim at completely replacing the commonly used 3D convolutions to achieve fast inference speed while maintaining comparable accuracy.</p>
         </td>
         </tr>
     </tbody>